-Mass and volumes are the two components used to measure the objects.
-Quantification is the procedure of unearthing the quantity of an entity based on its weight, mass, length, and volume.
-Units used to measure an object in – kilograms (KG), Meter (M), seconds, and Kelvin.
-However, a few of us tend to get confused between the differences between Mass and Volume.
-This article is a ready reckoner guide to explain the differences between Mass and Volume.
+Mass and volume are the two properties used to measure objects.
+Quantification is the procedure of measuring the quantity of an entity based on its weight, mass, length, and volume.
+Units are used to measure an object, viz., kilograms (KG), Metre (M), seconds, and Kelvin.
+However, a few of us tend to get confused about the differences between Mass and Volume.
+This article explains the differences between Mass and Volume.

 Difference between Mass and Volume

 A brief description of the differences displays that there are no actual common attributes between these two measuring units.
-And, they are not straightly related.
+And, they are not directly related.

 |Mass is the physical value.||Volume is the geometric value.|